top of page

 “I got my ass out of there, fast.”

-“So you’;re making up this story because you don’t have a license or registration.
+“So you’re making up this story because you don’t have a license or registration.
 Pretty good, Hicks.
-Is this what you did in school when you didn’t do your homework?”
+Is that what you did in school when you didn’t do your homework?”

 “No, Sir, I swear to fuckin’ God, Detective.”